leonp/thisdaysportion/_posts/2021-03-31-adding-webmentions-to-jekyll-an-overview.md

 mb-cat: ''

 ---
-I have webmentions working on a Jekyll site.
+I have [webmentions working on a Jekyll site](https://www.thisdaysportion.com/notes/netnewswire-6-has-a-twitter-feed-feature#1096440) (they even get their own anchor link).

 Here’s an overview of what I did: